By Savanna Heishman

-Information found through research done by Digital Commerce 360 shows that 56% of consumers reported that they have visited significantly fewer brick-and-mortar stores since COVID-19 and stay-at-home orders began.
+According to Digital Commerce 360, 56% of consumers reported that they have visited significantly fewer brick-and-mortar stores since COVID-19 and stay-at-home orders began.
 This is all the more reason for businesses to have a greater focus on their online presence and promotions.
-While the larger companies such as Amazon, Walmart, and Target are doing just fine, there is some hope for local companies as well.
+While the larger companies such as Amazon and Walmart are doing just fine, there is hope for local companies too.
 38% of consumers reported that they purchased from their local stores to ensure their success and survival.
-So while consumers may be buying their essentials from big-box retailers, they are also considering local businesses and how they can help keep these businesses alive and well.
+While consumers may be buying their essentials from big-box retailers, they are also considering local businesses.

 How should your business adjust to this trend for the future?

 As of recently, most stay-at-home orders have been lifted and consumers are able to visit brick-and-mortar stores safely.
 While this is great for consumers and for businesses financially, the emphasis on online shopping is still very prevalent.
-Many companies have noticed how easy it is for them to operate their business from home and many consumers have found that it is just as easy and convenient for them to shop from home even with stores being open to the public.
+Many companies have noticed how easy it is for them to operate their business from home.
+Similarly, consumers have found that it is convenient for them to shop from home even with stores being open.
 While 65% of people said that by October, they would be comfortable visiting stores again in person, 88% of people said they would still continue purchasing gifts online and sending them to recipients.
-This is definitely something for businesses to consider for the following months and how they plan on operating for the holidays.
+This change in consumer spending is definitely something for businesses to consider while they plan for the following months.

 With the holidays only being a couple of months away, businesses should start considering what type of customers they want to market to, which products to release at the right time, and begin analyzing future demand for specific products.
 Businesses who can analyze those things efficiently will be better positioned for the rest of the year.